 ## How to get it

-Much more complete documentation for PmagPy installation and use is available in the [PmagPy cookbook](http://earthref.org/PmagPy/cookbook)
+There are several different ways to install PmagPy.
+Complete documentation for PmagPy installation and use is available in the [PmagPy cookbook](http://earthref.org/PmagPy/cookbook).

 ### Stand alone applications